-Privacy Act and Paperwork Reduction Act Notice.
-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
+Paperwork Reduction Act Notice.
+We ask for the information on these forms to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
-Section 6109 requires you to provide your social security number or other identifying numbers on the return.